George Baxter (printer): Baxter's method

 Baxter's process for producing colour prints combined relief and intaglio printing methods.
 A 'key' plate was prepared, usually made of steel and using any combination of engraving, stipple, etching and aquatint.
 Baxter also appears to have used mezzotint and lithography to create his key plate on occasion.
 The key plate provided the main lines of the image and much of the tone, light and shade.
 It was usually printed in a neutral tone, such as light grey or terracotta.
 Often, Baxter used more than one colour to ink the key plate – for example, to gradate the image from blue in the sky, to buff in the middle distance and to a darker colour in the foreground; i.e. inking the plate à la poupée.
 Usually, Baxter used aquatint for landscapes and stipple to work faces and figures.

 Following printing of the key plate, relief blocks were prepared, usually from wood but also from zinc or copper, using impressions of the key plate to create the blocks.
 Usually one block was prepared for each colour, although sometimes two or more colours or tints were included on the same block, requiring hand inking of each individual area.
 Each colour was applied and allowed to dry before adding the next colour.
 It is thought that Baxter started printing with a blue tint and then progressed through the other colours in a predetermined order – all blocks were numbered sequentially and labelled with the colour to be used.
 Sometimes up to 24 separate colours were used, although ten could be considered an average number.
 Baxter achieved his precise registration by fixing the print over a number of spikes, over which the blocks would also fit.

+Hand finishing

 Baxter is thought to have used hand-colouring for finishing touches on occasion – for example, "… extra touches of red on the mouths, high white lights upon jewels …".
 It is also believed Baxter occasionally applied glaze via an additional printing step all over the image, composed of his usual varnish with a 'hard drier' added to make it insoluble in water.
 More often, it is thought that Baxter glazed areas of the print selectively by hand using a glaze composed of gum arabic, egg white and Castile soap.